Updated March 7, 2020

-4. The article states that the Crystals As Genes Hypothesis (CAGH) was put to the test by US scientists.
+4. The article states that American scientists tested the Crystals As Genes Hypothesis (CAGH).

 5. Bart Kahr from University of Washington, Seattle, US, and his colleagues designed the first experiment to examine the idea that crystals can act as a source of transferable information, using crystals of potassium hydrogen phthalate.